alacritty/alacritty/INSTALL.md

 ### Shell completions

-To get automatic completions for alacritty's flags and arguments you can install the provided shell completions.
+To get automatic completions for Alacritty's flags and arguments you can install the provided shell completions.

 #### Zsh